One of the most discussed topics in nutrition of all time is “Low Carb vs. High Carb – whats better?”

 In the 80s and 90s fat was demonized as causing heart disease and carbs were said to be essential for physical and cognitive performance.
 What a decade later had been proved wrong, even in the public eye.
-And the Low-Carb Craze started.
-Carbs were demonized an the cause of all obesity and nutritional problems.
+And the low carb craze started.
+Carbs were demonized in the cause of all obesity and nutritional problems.
 One step further No Carb and Ketogenic Diets promised health, performance and longevity.
 Basically all of them have some compelling arguments that speak for their approach.

 Yes, I am.

-First, looking a the research, were I reference Jonny Bowden as he has done the best job so far in his book „Living the Low Carb Life“ (1) at collecting, dissecting and presenting the scientific benefits of a low carb approach.
-The points are clear, there are many benefits to a Low Carb approach.
-The human genome and metabolism has evolved on a Low Carb approach.
-Primarily because to was no access to regular high carb feedings before the invention of agriculture.
-Without agriculture, we can not consume regular high carb meals and therefore have a steady intake of carbs.
+First, looking a the research, were I reference Jonny Bowden as he has done the best job so far in his book "Living the Low Carb Life" (1) at collecting, dissecting and presenting the scientific benefits of a low carb approach.
+The points are clear, there are many benefits to a low carb approach.
+The human genome and metabolism has evolved on a low carb approach.
+Primarily because there was no access to regular high carb feedings before the invention of agriculture.
+Without agriculture, we cannot consume regular high carb meals and therefore have a steady intake of carbs.
 As agriculture is only about 6000 to 12000 years old depending on the region.
 And we humans have been around for about a million years.
 So the total time that we had access to a potential high carb diet is very small compared to the total time of our existence.
-We have evolved on a Low Carb Diet.
+We have evolved on a low carb diet.
 A historical fact.

 The definition of Low Carb is needs to be clearly set to differentiate between Low Carb and No Carb.
-The major definition of Low Carb is around 20% of the calories from carbs.
+The major definition of low carb is around 20% of the calories from carbs.
 That means a 3000kcal or 2000kcal daily consumption lies between 150g or 100g of carbs per day.
-Which is actually decent amount of carbs and therefore a quite sustainable approach to nutrition.
+Which is actually a decent amount of carbs and therefore a quite sustainable approach to nutrition.

 Especially for the majority of wellness-oriented clients that are not willing to sacrifice as much as more performance-oriented athletes.

-When considering carbohydrate intake and a nutritional approach there basically three major options.
-High Carb, Low Carb and No Carb.
+When considering carbohydrate intake and a nutritional approach there are basically three major options.
+High carb, low carb and no carb.